Adwaith-Rajesh/LinearML/README.md

 every machine learning algo I learn.
 And not just try these algorithms but also package them in such a way that I can use these Algo's instead of third-party ones.

-This package, even if I try for the next 10 years, will be anywhere close to the the third party packages.
+This package, even if I try for the next 10 years, will not be anywhere close to the the third party packages.
 This is just a learning experience for me.
 This package is meant to grow with me as I learn new Machine Learning Algo or anything similar